Trophies (song): Background

 The trailer that was released for Drake's third studio album, Nothing Was the Same (2013), featured a snippet of "Trophies" playing in the background, but the song did not make the final version of the album.
 After teasing its release over the following months, the song surfaced on the internet on December 30, 2013.
 Hit-Boy, the lead producer of the song, has said that he was more than frustrated with the track's rollout.
 Then saying, "But it’s love.
 I got respect for Drake.
 He knows what’s best for him.
 He’s been dictating his career since Day One."

 Critical reception

 The song received positive reviews from music critics.
 Entertainment Weekly praised it as a blustery, superstar moment.
 Sheldon Pearce of XXL called the song brilliant and boisterous.
 Writing for Now, Jordan Sowunmi said, the "stentorian hit" is "a reminder that Young Money boasts some of rap’s biggest crossover stars."
 David Jeffries of AllMusic said the song featured, "Drake stomping over Hit-Boy's Viking-worthy beat.
 A two-headed monster of a track that pits verses-filled Southern rap victory against an emo-rap chorus.

 Commercial performance

 As of May 18, 2014, the song has sold 406,272 copies in the United States according to Nielsen Soundscan.
 It has spent multiple weeks in the top ten of the US R&B/Hip-Hop Singles Sales chart.

+In other media

+The song was played at the Rogers Centre in Toronto, Ontario for Toronto Blue Jays legend José Bautista’s induction into the club’s famed Level of Excellence on August 12, 2023, prior to the Blue Jays’ game against the Chicago Cubs.

+In 2015, author Minda Harts co-founded The Memo, an organization focused on career development for women of color, alongside Lauren Broussard.
+The name of the organization was inspired by a verse in the song.
+The same year, Harts released her first book, The Memo: What Women of Color Need to Know to Secure a Seat at the Table, which was published on August 20, 2019.
+The book became a number one Amazon bestseller in the business and mentoring category.